willablackmon/search-stock-trends-prophet/README.md

          alt="Search Traffic, Day of Year Trends">
 </figure>

-### Technologies and Tools
+## Technologies and Tools

 * **Tools and Libraries** : Python, Pandas, Prophet, and Jupyter Notebook for data analysis and time-series forecasting.
-* ****Data Cleaning and Preparation** : Cleaned and merged search traffic and stock price datasets, ensuring consistency and reliability.**
+* **Data Cleaning and Preparation** **:** Cleaned and merged search traffic and stock price datasets, ensuring consistency and reliability.
-* ****Time Series Forecasting** : Using the **Prophet** model, search traffic forecast predicted a potential dip in popularity over the next 80 days.**
+* **Time Series Forecasting** **:** Using the Prophet model, search traffic forecast predicted a potential dip in popularity over the next 80 days.
 * **Basic Statistical Analysis** : Leveraged Prophet to build a time-series model, including metrics like `yhat`, `yhat_lower`, and `yhat_upper` for forecast ranges.
-* **Additional Time Series Components** : The analysis of individual time series revealed that the greatest search popularity occurred at midnight, and that Tuesday was the day with the most search activity .
+* **Additional Time Series Components** : analysis of individual time series components for more granular analysis.

-### Continued Exploration
+## Continued Exploration

 The next phase of the project could utilize **Large Language Models (LLMs)** and **Transformers** from Hugging Face to analyze the content of search trends and predict the sentiment of user interest over time.
 Additionally, fine-tuning models like **BERT** could provide more nuanced insights into user search behaviors and their connection to market trends.